 Several musicians volunteered their vocal talents for the royal wedding reception, but it seems Ed Sheeran might be lucky enough to seal the deal.
-Royal wedding planners just recently requested the love song extraordinaire's presence to serenade the royal couple on the dance floor, but the singer/songwriter has yet to publicly declare his acceptance.
+Royal wedding planners previously reportedly requested the love song extraordinaire's presence to serenade the royal couple on the dance floor, but the singer/songwriter has yet to publicly declare his acceptance.
 We hope he does, because a live Ed Sheeran first dance song truly couldn't be more "Perfect."
 Reporters previously asked Sheeran in December if he might perform at the long-awaited royal nuptials, and he jokingly responded, "Yeah, why not."
 Looks like he might get his shot, after all.
 Singer/songwriter Sir Elton John (a close friend of the royal family), has reportedly also been asked to sing at the wedding, although it's uncertain whether he'll be playing during the ceremony or one of the receptions.

 A healthy lifestyle has long been an integral part of Markle's routine, and she's also keeping up with variations of her favorite yoga and Pilates regimens from across the pond.
 When in L.A., Markle has been known to frequent studio classes like Y7 and Platinum Pilates, which her close friend Heather Dorak owns.
 While neither of these programs have yet to make it to London, Markle has made do with a hot yoga studio near the palace for pre-wedding workouts.
 Fit for a royal, this specific location has special lights designed to prevent Seasonal Depressive Disorder.
 According to Joe, the owner of Markle's fave L.A. juice kitchen, Revitasize, the bride-to-be also likes to stock up on fruits and veggies when she's stressed out to keep her energy levels high.

-As a royal preliminary step, Markle, who grew up Christian, also has to get baptized and confirmed in the Church of England—headed by Queen Elizabeth—before being married on May 19.
+As a royal preliminary step, Markle, who grew up Christian, also had to get baptized and confirmed in the Church of England—headed by Queen Elizabeth—before being married on May 19.
 Quite the royal to-do list!
 It's believed the ceremony was performed in secret by Archbishop of Canterbury Justin Welby (who will marry the couple) at the Chapel Royal at St. James's Palace, where Prince George was also baptized.
 Per the Church of England, the lovebirds are also believed to be undergoing premarital counseling before the big day.

 What would a wedding be without plenty of liquor flowing?
 The royals are keeping their alcohol selection classy (and surprisingly affordable)—Markle and Harry reportedly chose Chapel Down winery to provide vino for their reception.
 Will and Kate used the same vendor for their 2011 nuptials, so the wine must be good if it gets the royal stamp of approval not once but twice.
 Prices for Chapel Down's bottles vary, but you can sip like royalty and get your hands on a white Bacchus for just $16.89.

-Omid Scobie, a royal reporter and biographer, confirmed Markle's first top-secret dress fitting to ABC News on January 19, so she has definitely locked in a lucky label already.
-However, she tried on a few options and still has yet to say yes to her royal dream dress.
+Omid Scobie, a royal reporter and biographer, confirmed Markle's first top-secret dress fitting to ABC News on January 19, so she definitely locked in a lucky label early on.
 According to Scobie, Markle "expressed the desire to wear something simple and classy and very elegant" on the wedding day.
 He also revealed that Markle's close friend and bridal stylist, Jessica Mulroney, flew in to London to help the bride-to-be during the fitting.
 Mulroney is assisting with the royal wedding planning alongside Markle.

 Royal or not, every bride-to-be deserves one last fling before the ring.
 However, Markle's soon-to-be elevated social status means it's probably safe to assume shots and strippers won't be making an appearance.
 The future bride reportedly celebrated her bachelorette (or hen party as they say across the pond) March 4 at a secret five-star resort.
 Casual.
 Markle most likely enjoyed some R&R with her bride tribe, although her mom and Kate Middleton, who was seven months pregnant at the time, weren't able to attend.

 While Markle and Harry have become slightly notorious for defying royal protocol, there are some long withstanding rules the couple can't dodge.
 For one, strict royal rule decrees that Markle can't officially wear a tiara until after she's married.
 However, the chances of her rocking one on the big day are high.
 She most likely has several historical royal options to choose from, including the Spencer Tiara that Princess Diana wore on her big day or a few headpieces belonging to the Queen Mother.
 Or, the bride-to-be could go the original route and design her own custom hair accessory.
 Markle also has to brush up on some royal etiquette before she joins Harry's fam, like knowing when and who to curtsy to and refraining from taking selfies.
 Harry, Markle, and their wedding guests will have to by abide by one other royal tradition at the receptions—not eating after Queen Elizabeth is finished with her meal.
 Grab that wedding cake while it's hot, royal guests!
-In preparation for her royal status, Markle also recently deleted her social media accounts.
+In preparation for her royal status, Markle even deleted her social media accounts.

 While Markle unfortunately will not become Princess Meghan following her wedding, she will earn some pretty sweet new credentials from the Queen herself.
 Traditionally, the Queen gifts the royal bride and groom with their official titles on their wedding day—one for use in England, and another separate moniker for Scotland.
-It's highly likely that the pair will become the Duke and Duchess of Sussex is pitted as the couple's official English titles.
+Currently, the Duke and Duchess of Sussex is pitted as the couple's official English titles.
 Their Scottish titles, however, will require a bit more brainstorming on the Queen's part, according to Harper's Bazaar UK, since she has to consider the other members of the royal family and their ranks.
 One option is the Earl and Countess of Ross, but the last royal to assume the Ross title was executed in 1649.
 The Queen may choose to steer clear of this label because of its rather unlucky connotation.

-When it comes to friends and family, it seems like the Spice Girls are the only confirmed guests right now, so it's unclear whether official invites have been mailed yet.
-Wedding guests must be approved by both the queen and the government, so those lucky enough to make the guest list cut won't know until closer to the wedding date.
-With Markle's acting career and Harry's A-List posse, there's bound to be no shortage of celeb friends at their ceremony, (including two of Harry's exes).
+With Markle's acting career and Harry's A-List posse, there's bound to be no shortage of celeb friends at their ceremony, (including, reportedly, two of Harry's exes).
 Not all of the couple's cronies are officially confirmed, but we can count on Priyanka Chopra, the Spice Girls, and Markle's former Suits co-stars, including her on-screen hubby Patrick J. Adams, to make an appearance.
-However, Barack and Michelle Obama, who have become Harry's close pals, might not be in attendance.
+However, Barack and Michelle Obama, who have become Harry's close pals, won't be in attendance.
 In order to remain neutral, the Foreign Office, which strives to maintain Britain's best interest, advised the royally engaged couple not to invite any foreign leaders to the wedding.
-This also means that current U.S. president Donald Trump probably won't get an invite, either, along with British Prime Minister Theresa May.
+This also means that current U.S. president Donald Trump didn't get an invite, either, along with British Prime Minister Theresa May.

 Despite the tradition that the bride's family foots the wedding bill, the royal family will cover most of the costs.
 Kensington Palace declared early on that "the Royal Family will pay for the core aspects of the wedding, such as the church service, the associated music, flowers, decorations, and the reception afterwards," which they also did for Will and Kate's wedding.
 With an estimated cost of $45,520,303 (yes, you read that correctly), this eight-figure wedding will rack up quite the expenses.
 However, because the royal family won't spot all the wedding expenses, Markle will most likely have to buy her own wedding dress, as Kate Middleton did.
 British taxpayers will also contribute to the wedding budget to pay for increased security in the areas surrounding the wedding venue.